 With a student loan refinance, you take out a new loan to pay off the old one and then benefit from new interest rates or terms.

-For example, you might be able to qualify for a lower interest rate if your credit score has improved or rates have gone done since your loan was originated.
+For example, you might be able to qualify for a lower interest rate if your credit has improved or rates have gone done since your loan was originated.

 Alternatively, you could extend the repayment term of your student loan to help lower your monthly payments.
-You’ll pay more interest over time, but it can help prevent you from defaulting if your budget it tight.
+You’ll pay more interest over time, but it can help prevent you from defaulting if your budget is tight.

 Ready to get refinancing offers from multiple lenders?
 Check out Credible, an online marketplace that specializes in student loans and refinances.

-To refinance your student loans with slightly lower credit, try LendKey.
+To refinance student loans with slightly lower credit, try LendKey.
 The average borrower’s credit score is 680, indicating a little more flexibility than some of the other lenders we’ve discussed.